Tre-Eiler/Rewst/Apple Shortcuts + Siri/ReadMe.md

 After importing the template workflow, please open the workflow complete these steps:

-1. Create a trigger
-   * Set Trigger Type to ```Core - Webhook```
+1. Open Trigger
+   * A Webhook trigger was already created for you, you can simply edit this one.

 2. Integration Overrides (optional)
    * If needed, add integration overrides to your CW PSA instance

-3. Trigger Parameters
-   * Please set the following variable, all others can remain as default or be modified as you see fit.
-      * Allowed Methods: ```POST```

-4. Activate Trigger To Run For
+3. Activate Trigger To Run For
    * Enable the organization(s) you wish to allow webhook requests

-5. Save your trigger
+4. Save your trigger

-6. Copy the Webhook URL for the organization you wish to setup and note it, you will need it later.
+5. Copy the Webhook URL for the organization you wish to setup and note it, you will need it later.

 <br>